Hagia Sophia Facts

 Hagia Sophia History, Architecture, Mosaics, Facts

-Hagia Sophia Museum is located in the heart of Historical Peninsula (Constantinople).
+Hagia Sophia Museum is located in the heart of Historical Peninsula (former Constantinople).
 It’s considered as the most important historic monument in Istanbul.
 Hagia Sophia is the most visited museum of Istanbul, Turkey.
 Let’s discover the secrets of Hagia Sophia together.

 Hagia Sophia History, Architecture, Facts